tanaes/whopping_Voron_mods/kinematic_bed/README.md

 - **Stock Z endstop**.
 Compatible.
 Needs longer pin by ~8mm.
 - **Sexbolt Z endstop**.
 Compatible.
 Needs longer male screw by ~8-10mm.
 See [STLs](./STLs/) folder for a modified version of the Sexbolt housing which allows you to easily swap to a longer M4 screw.
+- **Endstop riser mount**.
+Raises the stock endstop up by 8mm, allowing it to be used without cutting a longer pin.
+Requires the endstop be positioned on the outside of the bed extrusions.
+From [Dr. Dave](https://github.com/Dfdye/Voron_Mods/blob/main/Purge_Bucket_for_WP_Kinetic_Mount/STLs/Z-Endstop_Riser_for_Kinematic_Mount.stl).
 - **Decontaminator purge bucket**.
 Requires a shorter right side bucket
   - [Dr_Dave's modified bucket](https://github.com/Dfdye/Voron_Mods/tree/main/Purge_Bucket_for_WP_Kinetic_Mount)
 - Any more suggestions?